-These metal ions combine to produce oxides poly-oxyhydroxide complexes, function as coagulants and can eliminate water pollutants.
+These metal ions combine to produce oxides poly-oxyhydroxide complexes, which and function as coagulants and can eliminate water pollutants.
 Coagulation, electro-oxidation, electro-flotation, precipitation, adsorption, and settling are the mechanisms for removing contaminants due to the several operations that run concurrently in a single unit [6].
-Highly charged cations destabilize any colloidal particle producing polyvalent polyhydroxide complexes.
-Due to their strong adsorption these complexes combine abilities, contaminants to create aggregates [3].
+Highly charged cations destabilize any colloidal particle polyvalent polyhydroxide producing by complexes.
+Due to their strong adsorption these complexes combine abilities, with contaminants to create aggregates [3].
 In EC, As time passes, more aluminum cation addition causes the precipitation of amorphous aluminum hydroxide, encourages which pollutant aggregation [16].